 This will give something with which you can connect with your recruiter, provided they have the same interests.

 A Word About Keywords

 Many companies ask job candidates to apply online and upload resumes to their website.
-Resumes are often electronically scanned for specific keywords to quickly weed out unqualified applicants.
+Resumes are often electronically scanned for particular keywords to quickly weed out unqualified applicants.

 1. Proofread Your Work

 It’s not enough to simply run your resume through a spellchecker because they don’t always catch every mistake.

 Print a copy of your resume, then read through it slowly several times to make sure it’s error-free.
 Blow up the font to help catch every problem.

 Share your resume with someone you trust to get some honest feedback on how it looks.
 Have the person read it to you out loud to take in the content in a new way.

 3. Convert It to a PDF